Clad3815/Twitch-Streamer-GPT/README.md

 Our Twitch Streamer Animation Script is backed with a wide array of amazing features:

-* **Wake Word Activation**: Initiate animations or actions on stream with your personalized chat keyword.
+* **Wake Word Activation**: This feature allows the streamer to activate certain actions on the stream by using a unique keyword or phrase, referred to as the "wake word".
+Upon the streamer saying this phrase into their microphone, the GPT application listens to the microphone and responds, enriching the interactions on the stream.
 * **Automatic Speech Transcription**: Efficiently transcribe all your speech, opening doors for interesting usage.
 * **Twitch API Integration**: Smoothens and enhances your live stream operation.
 * **Voice Interactivity**: Maintains active conversations, livening up your stream.